juanluispaz/ts-sql-query/README.md

 ### Dynamic queries

-ts-sql-query offers many commodity methods with name ended with `IfValue` to build dynamic queries; these methods allow to be ignored when the values specified by argument are `null` or `undefined` or empty string (only when the allowEmptyString flag in the connection is not set to true, that is the default behaviour).
+ts-sql-query offers many commodity methods with name ended with `IfValue` to build dynamic queries; these methods allow to be ignored when the values specified by argument are `null` or `undefined` or an empty string (only when the allowEmptyString flag in the connection is not set to true, that is the default behaviour).
 When these methods are used in operations that return booleans value, ts-sql-query is smart enough to omit the operation when it is required, even when the operation is part of complex composition with `and`s and `or`s.

 When you realize an insert or update, you can:
 - set a column value conditionally using the method `setIfValue`